Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Sir Richard has a point.
 There is a magic in seeing the physical touch.

-For one's mind's eye as they watch a film and interpret a film there is an element of seeing something that is really there even if it does not look completely real and authentic but to see it there it does be interpreted to truthful can we agree sometimes they just look like small things
+For one's mind's eye, as they watch a film, an interpreted film, there is an element of seeing something that is really there, even if it does not look completely real and authentic, but to see it there, it does be interpreted to truth for the people.

-We could just do them standing still.
-But we made a Ringo.
+we could just do them standing still.
+But we made a ringo.

 I never told him this.
-We made a Ringo.
+We made a ringo.

 No, I told you.
 I warned you.

-Tell him about
+Let's tell him about

 his rival war museum.
 Oh, we made rival war exhibitions.

 You guys make rival war exhibitions.
-Yes!
+Yes.

-You both have a fascination with the young men sent off.
+I don't have a fascination with the young men sent off.

 Did you have family?

-Yeah, the anzacs.
+Yeah, the Anzacs.
 I did bug.

+So you know how you make a mini?
 I did big soldiers.
 How big are the soldiers?
 Oh, sort of three times the size of a man.

-Fucking big men.
+So like maybe fucking big men.
 Wow.

+Big.
 But big.

 Not that big.
 No, that's the point.
-It was like the old.

-And I wanted to call them bigot chips.
-And I said, this is why you don't why we shouldn't have called medium chips.
+And I wanted to call them bigotions.
+And I said, this is why you don't...

 They were never that big to begin with.
 Well, that's the point.